 Related Literature.
 Our paper is related to several of strands of literature.
-A number of papers investigate how AIAs that employ reinforcement learning could lead to pricing outcomes that are collusive in nature (see, for instance, Calvano et al. (2020, 2021) and Klein (2019)).
-Calvano et al consider a differentiated product pricing game with logit demands.
-We extend this work by examining how variation in the structure of the AIA varies the degree to which prices deviate from the static Nash behavior.
+A number of papers investigate how AIs that employ reinforcement learning could lead to pricing outcomes that are collusive in nature (see, for instance, Calvano et al. (2020, 2021), Klein (2019), der Boer et al (2022),

+Epivent and Lambin (2022) and Eschenbaum et al (2022)).11 Calvano et al consider a differentiated product pricing game with logit demands.
+We extend this work by examining how variation in the structure of the AI varies the degree to which prices deviate from the static Nash behavior.
+12